Automattic/woocommerce-payments/readme.txt

 == Changelog ==

+= 6.4.1 - 2022-xx-xx =
+* Fix - Prevent errors on PHP 8 when a product price is empty and PRB is enabled

 = 4.6.0 - 2022-08-18 =
 * Add - Adding support for payment request buttons (Apple Pay and Google Pay) to the Pay for Order page.
 * Add - Add transactions channel (In-Person or Online).